ulises-jeremias/Conway-s-Game-of-Life/README.md

 The code
 --------

-This is a objects oriented Javascript implementation of Conway's Game of Life.
+This is an objects oriented Javascript implementation of Conway's Game of Life.

 In order to run the game open the 'index.html'.
 There will be a 50x50 world rendered.
 Dead cells are in grey; alive cells are in white.
 To change the state of one cell you should click the cell.